Friends of the Children's Work Along the Continuum: Caregivers Impacted by Foster Care

 Friends of the Children as a Strategy for Caregivers Impacted by Foster Care

-In our last email, we talked about supporting all caregivers in a child’s life so that families can be successful when their foster care experience comes to an end.
+We support all caregivers in a child’s life so that families can be successful when their foster care experience comes to an end.

 Now we come full circle to revisit Friends as a prevention strategy – this time for caregivers who themselves have experienced foster care as children/young adults.
 Our 12+ year model uniquely positions us to build rapport with caregivers, especially those impacted by foster care themselves and who have their own trauma histories.
 Inspired by the opportunity to promote child well-being for a next generation, beginning in 2018, Friends of the Children began working intentionally with community partners and foster care systems to invite young parents impacted by foster care and their children to join the program.
 For good reason, the caregivers impacted by foster care often have significant distrust of systems and public institutions.
 Many are also socially isolated from other supports or peer groups.